Randhum/TimeClock/README.md

-> Authors Note: This application and docs have been developed mainly through different types of applied AI.
+> RandHum Note: This application and docs have been developed mainly through different types of applied AI.
 To me, this is just a fun project and that technology is just great up to a certain point, so bewware of what you read!

 # TimeClock